-For a hidden gem of winter sports, check out Ogden, about 40 minutes from Salt Lake.
-It’s home to Powder Mountain, an 8,000-acre resort that’s largely overlooked by tourists leaving lift lines short and slopes easy to navigate.
-The city is also home to the Shooting Star, the oldest continually operating saloon in Utah, and the New World Distillery if you need something to warm you up on the slopes.
-Oh, and as of late 2019 you can finally enjoy a beer with a more regular ABV.
+For a hidden gem of winter sports, check out Ogden, about 40 minutes north of Salt Lake.
+It’s home to Powder Mountain, an uncrowded 8,000-acre paradise of powder, and Snowbasin, another huge mountain with top notch lodges and Olympic credentials.
+Oh, and as of late 2019 3.2% beer has finally kicked the bucket in Utah, and you can finally enjoy a beer with a more regular ABV.

 MORE: The best stargazing this winter is in Utah